Introduction

 - Select Calculation > Custom Code.

-- Paste the code below into to the R CODE section on the right.
+- Paste the code below into the R Code editor.

 - Change line 8 of the code so that input.variables contains the variable Name of the variables you want to include.
-The variable Name can be found by hovering over the variable in the Data Sets pane, or by selecting the variable and looking under Properties > GENERAL > Name.
+The variable Name can be found by hovering over the variable in the Data Sources tree, or by selecting the variable and looking under General > Name.

 The code for the Jaccard coefficients is: